TejasViswa/Higher_Education_Chatbot/README.md

   - Queries such as 'What are my chances of college admission?', 'What are my odds of getting into a college?', 'Can I get a seat in a top college', etc. enter this flow.
   - Any question with keywords such as 'chance', 'chances', 'get', 'get in', etc. enter this flow.
   - The chatbot subsequently asks for your GRE, TOEFL, SOP, LOR, Desired University Rating (1 being highest and 5 is lowest) and whether you have done any research or not.
-  - Finally it predicts your admission chances in percentage and presents a graph of correlation when the 'Plot' button is pressed.
+  - Finally it predicts your admission chances(using SVR) in percentage and presents a graph of correlation when the 'Plot' button is pressed.
 - College Event Query:
   - Queries such as 'What are the events happening in harvard university?', 'Name some cycling events happening in US colleges', 'List the events happening in western region', etc. enter this flow.
   - Any question with keywords such as 'event', 'events', 'fair', 'competition', 'party', etc enter this flow.